Playing Star Realms for the first time

 I guess they have an online version, too, which looks pretty cool – free to play (as opposed to the $13-15 price point of the physical starter deck), and support for both live and asynchronous play (as a busy person, I appreciate this), as well as computer opponents.
 It’s also cross-platform, which is awesome.
 I don’t know whether I’d ever take advantage of the online matchmaking – I enjoy casual games with friends a lot more – but it’s definitely a cool alternative to needing to be in the same room to play the game.

-Star Realms can be purchased on Amazon (affiliate link) for $13.
+Star Realms can be purchased for $13 at your favorite online retailer, at the time of this writing.
 I’ve already gotten $13 worth of enjoyment out of the game; definitely worth it.